f5devcentral/tmos-cloudinit/README.md

 f5-declarative-onboarding-1.4.0-1.noarch.rpm
 ```

 #### Note: do not remove the disk images from their archive containers (zip or ova).
-The utilities in the container do that ase part of the image patching process. ####
+The utilities in the container do that as part of the image patching process. ####

 Build the docker image from the `tmos_image_patcher` Dockerfile.